programminghoch10/weblauncher/README.md

 __This version is made only for rooted devices!__

-soon there will be a proper [no root version](https://github.com/programminghoch10/weblauncher/tree/norootversion)
+~~soon there will be a proper [no root version](https://github.com/programminghoch10/weblauncher/tree/norootversion)~~ Soon it will be usable on unrooted devices too.

 ## Features: